xAikq/bettergit/docs/USER_GUIDE.md

 Skips the interactive step and commits immediately after the message is generated.
 Ideal for automation or when you already trust the suggestion.

 ### `bg branches`
-Lists branches, marking the current one with `*`.
+Groups branches by category, marking the current one with `*` and highlighting local standalone branches, remote branches, remote HEAD pointers, and branches created via `bg create-branch --from`; derived branches also show their parent.
 Include `--all/-a` to show remote branches.

 ### `bg branch-info`
 Reports the upstream reference, ahead/behind counts, and the last commit (SHA, author, date, title).
 Use `--branch/-b` to inspect a non-current branch.